Privacy Policy

 Processing is carried out in accordance with Art.
 6 para.
 1 sentence 1 lit. f) GDPR based on Patalyze's legitimate interest in improving the stability and functionality of Patalyze’s website.
 The data is stored for purely technical reasons.
 Website access data is used for error analysis, ensuring system security, logging access to Patalyze and for improving Patalyze’s Services.
 Based on visitor’s IP address, Patalyze uses geolocation to determine the region from which visitors are visiting Patalyze’s website.
 Patalyze uses this information to check whether Patalyze can offer Service in visitor’s region, which corresponds to Patalyze’s legitimate interests pursuant to Art.
 6 para.
 1 sentence 1 lit. f) GDPR..
 The storage of IP addresses of Users for the duration of the contract is justified by Art.
 6 para.
 1 sentence 1 lit. b) GDPR.

 Patalyze uses cookies, web storage objects and other storage technologies to provide Visitor with a variety of features and improve Visitor’s experience.
 If Visitors do not want Patalyze to use such technologies, Visitors can change the browser settings accordingly.
-Please note that if Visitors completely disable the use of cookies, web storage objects and other technologies, the functionality and scope of the website may be impaired.
+If Visitors completely disable the use of cookies, web storage objects and other technologies, the functionality and scope of the website may be impaired.

 Patalyze specifically use cookies or web storage objects in the following categories:

 • Performance: These cookies or web storage objects measure how Patalyze’s site is used.
 Patalyze uses this information to improve its website and services.
 With these cookies Patalyze measures, for example, how often Visitor returns and which functions they use.
-Patalyze ant its external service providers use these cookies or web storage objects with Visitor’s explicit consent in accordance with § 25 para.
-1 TTDSG.
-The further processing of this data is also based on Visitor'sconsent, Art.
+Patalyze and its external service providers use these cookies or web storage objects with Visitor’s explicit consent in accordance with § 25 para.
+1 TDDDG.
+The further processing of this data is also based on Visitor’s consent, Art.
 6 para.
 1 sentence 1 lit. a) GDPR.

 The table below lists the different types of technologies that may be used on Patalyze’s website.
-Cookies or web storage objects are stored until the specified expiration time or until Visitor delets them in Visitor’s browser or, if it is a session cookie, until the session has expired.
-Visitor can withdraw the consent given for the use of cookies, web storage objects and other technologies in the categories “Performance”, “Functional” and “Marketing” or manage Visitor’s settings at any time.
-Visitor can do this in the Cookie Banner by rejecting or accepting .
+Cookies or web storage objects are stored until the specified expiration time or until Visitor deletes them in Visitor’s browser or, if it is a session cookie, until the session has expired.
+Patalyze’s cookie banner offers a binary choice: Visitor can accept or decline non-essential cookies, which controls only the analytics cookie (PostHog).
+Visitor can change this choice at any time in the cookie banner.

 ContextIDDescriptionTechnologySourceCategory

-Cookie ConsentcookieConsentPatalyze sets this cookie to store if Visitor accepted the use of “Performance”, “Functional”, and “Marketing” cookies.CookiesPatalyzeNecessary
+Cookie ConsentcookieConsentPatalyze sets this cookie to store whether Visitor accepted or declined non-essential (analytics) cookies.CookiesPatalyzeNecessary

 Sidebar StatesidebarStatePatalyze sets this cookie to store if Visitor has the sidebar open or closed.CookiesPatalyzeNecessary